-NOTE: Your lab key must be returned to the Cashier's window in the Business Office no later than 4:00 PM of the last lab day of the semester in which you are enrolled in this course.
+NOTE: Your lab key must be returned to the Business Office no later than 4:00 PM of the last lab day of the semester in which you are enrolled in this course.
 If your lab key is not submitted by the deadline you will receive an incomplete for the course.
 All personal property must be removed from the lab by 4:00 PM of the last lab day of the semester in which you are enrolled in this course.
 Any property left beyond this time will become the property of the Department of Art and will be disposed of at the Department's discretion.

-${\color{red}{No}}$ lab work is permitted after the last official class meeting unless authorized by the instructor.
+No lab work is permitted after the last official class meeting unless authorized by the instructor.